LearnOnDemandSystems/docs/tms/tms-administrators/classes/training-keys/use-training-keys-for-students-to-self-register-for-class.md

-# How can I find enrollment training keys from classes?
+# How do I find enrollment training keys from classes?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.